This post contains affiliate links. I may receive a commission if you click a link and purchase a product I recommend.

 - Remove loin chops from the fridge 20-30 minutes before cooking.
 Season liberally with salt and pepper.

-- In a large skillet, heat the olive oil on high until hot.
+- In a large skillet or stainless steel pan, heat the oil on high until the skillet is hot.
 Place the loin chops in the skillet and cook undisturbed for 3-4 minutes.
-It’s important not to touch or adjust the lamb so the sides can sear up in the skillet.
+It's important not to touch or adjust the lamb so the exterior can sear up and form a crust.
 Flip and cook for an additional 3-4 minutes.
+Note, this step can be smokey, use a range vent or open a window.

-- Add the butter, cognac, garlic, and fresh herbs to the skillet and swirl/stir until fully melted.
+- Add the butter, cognac, garlic, and fresh herbs (sprigs and all) to the skillet.
+Swirl the pan to mix once the butter has melted.
 Simmer for an additional 1-2 minutes, occasionally turning the loin chops in order to soak up cognac butter sauce.
 For medium rare, the lamb is done.
-Sear for an additional minute for each level of doneness; about 3-4 minutes for medium/medium well.
+Sear for an additional minute for each level of doneness; about 3-4 minutes total minutes for medium.

 Notes